Woldingham Circular via Titsey Place walk

 5. Pitchfont Lane to Pitchfont Lodge (2¼ km)

-• Rejoin the Titsey Estate's Woodland Walk, heading north-east through the other half of the plantation.
+• Rejoin the Titsey Estate's Woodland Walk, heading north-east through the eastern half of the plantation.
 At the far end of the woodland follow the path downhill and continue on the waymarked route past some cottages to the visitor entrance to Titsey Place.
 Go out along its main driveway through Titsey Park to a junction of tracks at Pitchfont Lodge.

 1. Follow the broad path along the wooded hillside, initially heading NE.
 In 750m it veers down to the right to start a fairly steep descent, with a wooden handrail on the left.
 Near the bottom the path swings sharply round to the right at a hairpin bend and then immediately forks, with the main path continuing downhill alongside the handrail.